We may earn commission from affiliate links →

 It is common for tourist areas to accept Euros and USD.
 By paying with Euros in Turkey, you will likely lose a lot of money because the rate you are given will probably be much lower than the actual value of the Euro or USD.
 You will get a better value for your money if you use the local currency, the Turkish Lira.

-Using ATMS In Türkiye: Where Are Atms Located And What Foreign Cards Can Be Used
+Using Turkish ATMS: Where Are ATMs Located & What Foreign Cards Can Be Used

 ATMs in Turkey are easy to find, and most accept foreign cards.
 A cash machine is known as a ‘bankamatik’ in Turkish, and it is important to note that ATMs will only dispense Turkish Lira.
 To avoid any surprises, it is best to check with your bank before traveling to see if your card will work in Turkey.